Moran98/emerging-technologies-project/README.md

 ```

 ## Keras
 Keras is a Machine Learning API which is powered through Tensorflow.
-Its main uses are for fast implementation of experimentational datasets to train and test models.
-The type of model we are testing the powerproduct.csv dataset with is the ```Sequential``` model.
+Its main uses are for fast implementation of experimentational datasets to train the data, test the models and flatten the layers.
+The type of model we are testing the  ```powerproduct.csv ``` dataset with is the ```Sequential``` model.
+By setting the  ```epochs ``` value, this is the number of times the algorithm has examined the dataset.
+Saving and Loading the models have been made easy by Keras as by using   ```model.save(param)  ``` and   ```model.load(params)  ``` will allow us to store and access the model from an external python script.

 ### Built With
 * Visual Studio Code